 What to do

-To effectively manage existing stress, you must recognize its sources, signs and symptoms in yourself and others, particularly in your family.
-It is important to improve your coping and problem-solving abilities and avoid transmitting your stress to family and friends, especially your spouse.
+To manage stress, you must recognize its sources, signs and symptoms in yourself and others, particularly in your family.
+It is important to develop strong coping and problem-solving abilities and communicate with family and friends, especially your spouse.

 To minimize future stress, approach problems as challenges and opportunities for growth.
 Start by identifying your primary goals and objectives, then break them down into manageable challenges.
 Take steps each week to overcome those mini-challenges.